 The smallest sea stars are less than an inch in diameter, while the largest sea stars can reach up to 3 feet in diameter.

-Many different animals eat sea stars including fish, sea turtles, snails, crabs, shrimp, otters, birds, and even other sea stars.
-Though the sea star’s skin is hard and bumpy, if a predator has a large enough mouth it can eat it whole.
+Many different animals eat sea stars, including fish, sea turtles, snails, crabs, shrimp, otters, birds and even other sea stars.
+Though the sea star’s skin is hard and bumpy, a predator can eat it whole if its mouth is large enough.
 Predators with smaller mouths can flip the sea star over and eat the softer underside.

 Back to the Top